PREET-1999/CS744-Project/Readme.md

 # JITServer Load Testing and Performance Evaluation

 This project is focused on conducting load testing and performance evaluation for the **OpenJ9 JITServer**, a distributed runtime system where Just-In-Time (JIT) compilation is offloaded to a server.
-The goal is to analyze and optimize the client–server setup by evaluating various workloads and introduces an enhancement to demonstrate dual request paths on top of which performance would be evaluated
+The goal is to analyze and optimize the client–server setup by evaluating various workloads .It introduces an enhancement to demonstrate dual request paths(Memory and Disk) on top of which performance would be evaluated

 This project extends the OpenJ9 JITServer with a new runtime option(to support requests going to disk):